splynx/docs/files/en/payment_systems/payfast/payfast.md

 Payfast.co.za payments
 ======================

 Payfast is a Splynx add-on.
-It uses to synchronize customers, invoices and payments with Payfast accounting software - [https://www.payfast.co.za](https://www.payfast.co.za).
+It allows to refill balance and pay invoices via PayFast payment gateway - [https://www.payfast.co.za](https://www.payfast.co.za).

 We developed two different add-ons for using this payment system: *splynx-payfast* and *splynx-payfast-rb*.
 First add-on - *splynx-payfast* is using for payments which proceed only in PayFast system.
-Second add-on can work with different credit-cards using PayFast.
+Second add-on can work with different credit-cards using PayFast and allows to charge all customers by using *Direct debit order*.

 **WARNING!** PayFast makes use of ports 80, 8080, 8081 and 443 only.
 So Splynx_url have to be on the same ports!

 ####splynx-payfast

 To install *splynx-payfast* add-on, use next commands: